Theory

 There is still a bias-variance tradeoff

-In small labeled samples, aggressive machine learning can reduce bias but increase variance.
-That can lead to worse finite-sample performance even when the method is valid.
+In small labeled samples, highly flexible fitting can fit the regression better but add variance.
+That tradeoff can worsen finite-sample performance even when the method is valid.

 Cross-fitting helps with validity